-In AY 2016-2017, the acceptable target of 93% of students passing the proficiency exams was met, as these students were able to demonstrate the required skills for piano proficiency for this professional degree.
-Careful attention and monitoring of these skills occurs by the Head of the Keyboard Area in consultation with all piano faculty teaching these courses.
-The analysis of 93% student achievement for this SLO is evidence that student learning is occurring.
-The plan of action was to continue with the current format for proficiency exams with careful attention paid to determine if the current model is meeting student needs.

-In comparison, this year's (AY 2017-2018) target was not met, with 86% of students passing the piano proficiency exams.
+Analysis: In AY 2017-2018, the acceptable target of 93% of students passing the proficiency exams was not met.
 In analyzing the 6% drop in this year's assessment cycle, it was determined that several more students withdrew from the class (6 students) than usual, which altered the results by 6%.
 While this helps to explain the drop in passing rate, it does not raise any red flags in long-term planning for the time being.
 Of those students who remained in class (36) all of them passed the proficiency exams.
 Therefore, that evidence shows a 100% passing rate for all students who attended class on a regular basis.
 The analysis shows that, of those students attending class, student learning is taking place.
+Careful attention and monitoring of these skills occur by the Head of the Keyboard Area in consultation with all piano faculty teaching these courses.
+The analysis of 86% student achievement for this SLO is evidence that student learning is occurring but can be improved upon.
+The plan of action was to continue with the current format for proficiency exams with careful attention paid to determine if the current model is meeting student needs.

+In comparison, this year's (AY 2018-2019) target was met, with 94% of students passing the piano proficiency exams.
 The overall pattern over several years shows that students are being prepared well.
-This is the first year the percentage passing has dropped below 90%.
+The previous year is the first year the percentage passing has dropped below 90%.
 An unusual number of students withdrew or stopped attending (6 students), which contributed to the percentage drop.
-With this considered, 100% of students who attended class passed the proficiency.
+With this taken into account, 100% of students who attended class passed the proficiency.
 In continually striving to improve, the Piano faculty will meet again in August to review the proficiency exams and ascertain whether any changes should be made.
-While no major changes are planned for now, with the evidence of positive student learning outcomes, we will be sure we are meeting all student's needs with tutoring and additional feedback when needed.
+While no major changes are planned for now, with the evidence of positive student learning outcomes, we will be sure we are meeting all student's needs with tutoring and additional feedback when